Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/0-Platform_Agnostic_Bytecode_Slides.md

 ## EVM

 - The **Ethereum Virtual Machine** executes a stack machine
-  - Interesting: here the bytecode was create to be executed in a blockchain, so instructions are not hardware-dependent but there are instruction tightly realated to Cryptography and others blockchain field
+  - Interesting: here the bytecode was create to be executed in a blockchain, so instructions are not hardware-dependent but there are instruction tightly related to Cryptography and others blockchain instructions
-- There is a transient linear memory for each contract (?)

 ---v

 ## CosmWasm

-- Wasm is always uesed but the used different tools
+- Wasm is always used but with different tools
 - They use CosmWasm as Embedder and internally is used Wasmer, a Single Pass Compiler

 ---v

 ## Solana eBPF

-- eBPF is used as PAB, but intrinsecaly eBPF has a lot of restrictions
+- eBPF is used as PAB, but intrinsically eBPF has a lot of restrictions
 - Solana forked the eBPF backend of LLVM to makes every program to be compiled in eBPF
 - The Embedder is rbpf, a virtual machine for eBPF programs